Judge assigned to hear newspaper shooting case

-ANNAPOLIS, Md. — A judge is assigned to the case of a man charged with killing five people in The Capital newsroom in Annapolis.
+ANNAPOLIS, Md. — A judge has been assigned to the case of a man charged with killing five people in The Capital newsroom in Annapolis.

 The Baltimore Sun reports Laura Kiessling will hear the case.